philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 Like the signature
 magic could have been [succ, ]

-But subtitutions are also kind of data not too disimilar from a method to genraete terms.
+But substitutions are also kind of data not too disimilar from a method to generate terms.
 We're unifying for the term generator, synthesizing the term generator.
 A substitution takes in useful terms (as the vars) and outputs new useful terms with those filled in.